schlatz/esp8266-useless-throwie/src/smartgeocache/readme.md

 The web could be used in interaction by geocachers who find the geocache ( smartcaching device )

 Installation:
-Log into the ssmartgeocache.
+Log into the smartgeocache.
 Enter the admin area.
 Upload useless.html to the smartgeocache.

+see PDF [https://github.com/schlatz/esp8266-useless-throwie/blob/master/src/smartgeocache/smartgeocache_useless_throwie.pdf] for details